 Counseling, Drafting and Negotiating Agreements

-- Manage all licensing agreements, trademark registrations and enforcement actions on behalf of Mantle I.P.
-Holdings, Ltd. and Billy Martin Jr.
+- Manage all licensing agreements, trademark registrations and enforcement actions on behalf of the licensing company for a sports legend and a major league baseball manager.

 - Advised a major league sports player on creating and administering a private foundation.

-- Created a charitable fund for the American Cancer Society on behalf of Mantle I.P.
-Holding, Ltd.
+- Created a charitable fund for the American Cancer Society on behalf of the licensing company for a sports legend.

 - Instituted and managed enforcement actions on behalf of two large boxing promoters and pay-per-view broadcasting companies.

-- Instituted and managed enforcement actions on behalf of the NFL and Comcast Cable.
+- Instituted and managed enforcement actions on behalf of a professional sports league and a telecommunications conglomerate.

 - For one of the top ten marathons in the country, drafted sponsorship agreements, vendor agreements, waivers for participants and volunteers, photography releases and other policies.